Nomination Process!

 • Has constructively managed to remove a significant barrier to change affecting BAME communities.
 (250 words max.)

-Inspiring Diversity and Inclusion Lead
+Inspiring Diversity and Inclusion Lead - Sponsored by UNISON

 This person has a job role that is predominantly to lead on race equality issues.
 The person strives to ensure that the views of B.A.M.E. groups are heard, often asking the difficult questions to change the system.
 This person is a great influencer and inspires and motivates everyone around them to improve services for B.A.M.E.staff and communities.